 Part A - How we use your personal information and why

-We, the Prudential Group and our Business Partners, will use the personal information you provide to us, together with other information, for the following purposes:
+We, M&G plc and our Business Partners, will use the personal information you provide to us, together with other information, for the following purposes:

 - the administration of our products and services, including to enable us to perform our obligations to you and to provide any relevant services as discussed with you prior to any purchase of a product or service;